-Statistical analysis was performed with SPSS ver.
+Statistical analysis was performed with SPSS v.
 20.0 (IBM Corp.
 Released 2011.
-IBM SPSS Statistics for Windows, Version 20.0.
-Armonk, NY: IBM Corp.).
-Patient characteristics were summarized using mean $\pm$ SD for continuous variables and frequency (percentage) for categorical variables.
-The Chi-square test was used to compare the categorical variables and Mann-Whitney U test was used to compare the continuous variables.
+Armonk, NY, U.S.).
+Patient characteristics were summarized using mean \pm standard deviation for continuous variables and frequency (percentage) for categorical variables.
+The Chi-square test was used to compare the categorical variables and Mann-Whitney U-test was used to compare the continuous variables.
 Multivariate logistic regression analysis was performed to identify factors associated with kidney displacement.
-For statistical significance p value of 0.05 was accepted.
+For statistical significance, p value of 0.05 was accepted.